 If your child doesn’t seem to be getting better, or you are worried about your child, you can get help from:

 - your nearest emergency department

 or by calling Health Direct on 1800 022 222.

 Are there any rare side effects I need to know about?

 Serious side effects are very rare, but they can happen and some parents want to know more about them before they vaccinate their children.

-About one in every 3,000 children experience fits or seizures known as ‘febrile convulsions’ around seven to ten days after they get the MMR vaccine.
+About one in every 3,000 children experience fits or seizures known as ‘febrile convulsions’ after vaccination.
 Febrile convulsions are scary for parents to see, but children usually recover quickly without any long-term effects.1 Febrile convulsions can occur when a child’s temperature goes up very quickly, and stop once their temperature stops rising.

 ‘Anaphylaxis’ is a severe allergic reaction to one of the vaccine ingredients.
 Less than one in every one million babies who gets a vaccine has this reaction.1 Anaphylaxis usually happens within a few minutes of vaccination, before you and your baby leave the clinic.
 Your doctor or nurse knows what to do to help a child having an anaphylactic reaction recover quickly.

 When do we come back for more vaccinations?